Dr. J. Barton, Professor & Division Head

 Dr. B. Sexton, Clinical Assistant Professor

-Dr. K. Wade, Clinical Associate Professor
+Dr. N. Kevin Wade, Clinical Associate Professor

 There are 10 neuro-ophthalmic consultation clinics per week at the various affiliated hospitals.
 Ninety percent of the patients in these clinics are involved with clinical teaching, and twenty percent are involved with clinical research.
 Off site consultation services are provided outside of regular clinics at Vancouver Hospital, UBC Hospital, Providence Hospitals, Children’s Hospital and GF Strong Rehabilitation Institute.
-The active members of the division are available for telephone consultations from physicians throughout BC and the western provinces.
+The active members of the division are available for telephone consultations from physicians throughout BC and the western provinces and territories.
 The associate members manage the neuro-ophthalmic patients in their geographic areas in consultation with the active members.
 The active and associate members provide backup call for each other during periods of absence.

 For a more detailed list of publications, please visit the main UBC Neuro-Ophthalmology website.

 Abegg M, Manoach DS, Barton JJS.
 Knowing the future: partial foreknowledge effects on the programming of prosaccades and antisaccades.
 Vision Res 2011; 51: 215-21.